vixxi77/dotfiles/README.md

-Dotfiles to use between machines.
+Dotfiles to use between machines (tmux, vim+lsp and bracket plugins, alacritty, i3, FIXEDSYS font)